zzonyo/trust-docs-test/source/index.html.md

 ## Order Push Address
 <!--
-- Huobi USDT Swap uses one official address:
+- Huobi USDT Margined Swap uses one official address:
   `wss://api.hbdm.com/linear-swap-notification`
   -->
 ### Note:
-- Huobi USDT swap is being tested in real assets, you can send your UID and server IP address to DM_ mm@huobi.com to apply for internal test.
+- Huobi USDT Margined swap is being tested in real assets, you can send your UID and server IP address to DM_ mm@huobi.com to apply for internal test.

 Please note that the WS request connection should not go over 30 normally.